MatrylOne/BumpTempo/README.md

 # BumpTempo
-Very simple android app that counts tempo with speedometer
+Very simple android app that calculates tempo using speedometer